javedh-dev/tracktor/docs/environment.md

     - Possible values are any valid port number (e.g., `3000`, `8080`).
 That port must be free.
     - Default : `3000`.

-4. **DATABASE_PATH** - Specifies the file path to the database used by Tracktor.
+4. **DB_PATH** - Specifies the file path to the database used by Tracktor.
 This is typically a SQLite database file.
     - Possible values are any valid file path (e.g., `/path/to/tracktor.db`).
     - Default : `./tracktor.db`.
     - For docker setup this environment variable is set to `/data/tracktor.db`.